Merck Manual

 The effect on arterial blood gas measurements is variable and not predictable, but most patients who require oxygen therapy before surgery continue to need it.
 Improvement is less than that with lung transplantation.
 The mechanism of improvement is believed to be enhanced lung recoil and improved diaphragmatic function.

 Rarely, patients have extremely large bullae that compress the functional lung.
 These patients can be helped by surgical resection of these bullae, with resulting relief of symptoms and improved pulmonary function.
-Generally, resection is most beneficial for patients with bullae affecting more than one third of a hemithorax and an FEV1 about half of the predicted normal value.
+Generally, resection is most beneficial for patients with bullae affecting more than one third of a hemithorax and an FEV1 approximately half of the predicted normal value.
 Improved pulmonary function is related to the amount of normal or minimally diseased lung tissue that was compressed by the resected bullae.
-Serial chest x-rays and CT scans are the most useful procedures for determining whether a patient’s functional status is due to compression of viable lung by bullae or to generalized emphysema.
+Serial chest radiographs and CT scans are the most useful procedures for determining whether a patient’s functional status is due to compression of viable lung by bullae or to generalized emphysema.
 A markedly reduced DLCO (< 40% predicted) indicates widespread emphysema and suggests a poorer outcome from surgical resection.

 Lung transplantation